Archive for the ‘

 5. You’ll be the envy of all your friends!
 They’re going to wish their files and bins could look as great and be as organized as yours with that labelmaker in your hand!

 Did you make your decision–to buy or not to buy?
 If you said, ‘BUY!,’ you won’t regret this purchase.
 Check online and in local stores for different models/features and the best price.
-I bought my label maker in Costco–don’t forget to check in those type of stores, too.
+I bought my label maker in Costco back in 2001–don’t forget to check in those type of stores, too.
 Buy the tapes in bulk from an office supply store or use a coupon to bring down the price.

 You’ve decided to organize your files–that’s great!
 I’m so proud of you.